salekinsirajus/gpgpu-sim_distribution/README.md

 	make cleandocs

-The documentation resides at doc/doxygen/html.
+The documentation resides at `doc/doxygen/html`.

 To run Pytorch applications with the simulator, install the modified Pytorch library as well by following instructions [here](https://github.com/gpgpu-sim/pytorch-gpgpu-sim).

 ## Step 3: Run

 Before we run, we need to make sure the application's executable file is dynamically linked to CUDA runtime library.
-This can be done during compilation of your program by introducing the nvcc flag "--cudart shared" in makefile (quotes should be excluded).
+This can be done during compilation of your program by introducing the nvcc flag `"--cudart shared"` in makefile (quotes should be excluded).

 To confirm the same, type the follwoing command:

 `ldd <your_application_name>`

-You should see that your application is using libcudart.so file in GPGPUSim directory.
+You should see that your application is using `libcudart.so` file in GPGPUSim directory.
 If the application is a Pytorch application, `<your_application_name>` should be `$PYTORCH_BIN`, which should be set during the Pytorch installation.

 If running applications which use cuDNN or cuBLAS: